By applicants to the school psychology program

 What is a typical GRE score and GPA of an applicant to the School Psychology program?

 Applicants typically score in the above average range (e.g., above the 65th percentile) on the GRE and have a GPA of 3.5 or higher.

 Does the program make exceptions to the policy of needing 15 undergraduate credits in Education and Psychology?

-While applicants without such course work may still be considered, these students would probably need to take some additional courses in psychology to meet the prerequisites for some of the courses in our program.
+While applicants without such coursework are considered, these students may need to take some additional courses in psychology to meet the prerequisites for some of the courses in our program.
 Contact the program directors with specific questions about the adequacy of your preparation for graduate study in School Psychology at MSU.